 We know you're tempted to hide from the cold in your apartment, but there's just so many things to do in Chicago in December.
-The holiday season means Chicago is buzzing with wintery events, great (though sometimes stressful) shopping, and wonderful shows and concerts.
-Whether you’re lacing up your skates at Millennium Park or tucking away with a hot cocktail at a cozy bar, there are tons of reasons to make the most of December in Chicago.
+The holiday season means Chicago is buzzing with winter events, great (though sometimes stressful) shopping as well as wonderful shows and concerts.
+Whether you’re lacing up your skates at Millennium Park or hiding away with a hot cocktail at a cozy bar, there are tons of reasons to make the most of December in Chicago.

 RECOMMENDED: Events calendar for Chicago in 2017

 More than 200 vendors hawk their antique housewares, furniture, ephemera, clothing and more at this indoor-outdoor festival.
 Stop in for vintage clothes and jewelry, a vinyl swap meet, a fancy food market and global goods bazaar or bring your own items for appraisal.
 This event typically occurs on the last weekend of each month.
 During the warm-weather months of May–September, the market adds an outdoor area, offering even more vintage shopping and a beer garden.

 Foster the People headlines the second installment of WKQX's The Night We Stole Christmas concert series, armed with another batch of glossy pop-rock tunes from its recent Scared Hearts Club LP.
 Stripping away a bit of the cynicism that characterized the band's first post-"Pumped of Kicks" album, the songs on Mark Foster and company's latest effort step ever-so-slightly out of their chirpy, upbeat comfort zone, occasionally descending into a Tame Impala-inspired psychedelic haze.
 Indie rockers Cold War Kids and funky Los Angeles trio Sir Sly open the show.